 The answer is simple: because if you don’t, you don’t exist to your customer.
 And if you don’t exist to the customer, you will not make sales.

-How customers find out about your brand
+How customers find out about their brand

-Where they execute their purchase
+Where customers execute their purchase

 How to gain their brand loyalty through after-sales experience and customer relationship management.